Null53c/hooking-tutorial/README.md

 ---The different ways of hooking (MASM sythax)---<br>

-Hooking means basically that u interrupt a function call and redirect it to your function.
+Hooking means basically that you interrupt a function call and redirect it to your function.
 Lets make a small example:
 A Game has a function called ReduceHP();
 and it looks something like this